AureumChaos/LEAP/docs/source/distributed.rst

 are inserted into the population, which then leaves a computing resource available.
 Offspring are created from one or more selected parents, and are then assigned to that computing resource, thus assuring minimal idle time between evaluations.
-This is particularly important within HPC contexts, as it is often the case that such resources are costly, and therefore there is an implicit need to minimize wasting such resources.
+This is particularly important within HPC contexts as it is often the case that such resources are costly, and therefore there is an implicit need to minimize wasting such resources.
 By contrast, a synchronous distributed approach risks wasting computing resources because computing resources that finish evaluating